UniReps/unireps.github.io/_posts/2025-10-25-jepa-daam_fsqvae.md

 ### Conclusion

 We introduced a two-stage self-supervised framework combining Joint-Embedding Predictive Architecture (JEPA) with Density Adaptive Attention Mechanisms (DAAM) for efficient speech representation learning.
 Stage 1 trains a JEPA encoder with DAAM-based gating to learn robust semantic representations via masked prediction using only MSE loss on masked regions.
-Stage 2 leverages these frozen representations for reconstruction using L1 loss, multi-resolution STFT loss, and adversarial GAN losses with Finite Scalar Quantization (FSQ) and HiFi-GAN decoding.
+Stage 2 leverages these representations for reconstruction using L1 loss, multi-resolution STFT loss, and adversarial GAN losses with Finite Scalar Quantization (FSQ) and HiFi-GAN decoding.

 **Key methodological contributions:**